Find a relative search explained

-In this article we discuss the five things you need to enable a successful relative search.
-Although there are many useful things to obtain which help in the search for a missing relative, there are some very important informational parts which we have listed here to help your long lost family search.
+In this article, we discuss the five things you need to enable a successful relative search.
+Although there are many useful things to obtain which help in the search for a missing relative, there are some very important informational parts that we have listed here to help your long-lost family search.

 People disappear all the time, some are planned such as family break up or estrangement and some are unplanned such as escaping violence or domestic abuse.
 In London alone, the number of reported missing and disappeared person cases has increased 77 percent since 2010.

-The number one point is the persons background details, what we mean by this is the information that identifies this person as the unique person, these things include information points such as
+The number one point is the person’s background details, what we mean by this is the information that identifies this person as a unique person, these things include information points such as

 a.
 Full name including any middle name or maiden names

 b.
 Date of birth or the approximate age of the relative you are looking for

 Useful information points such as telephone or email addresses will help even if the number is disconnected and not working as many people tracing agencies can use this information to obtain other linked information to help in the search for the missing person.
 A telephone number can be linked to an old address which then can be linked through to the present day address by using for example Credit Agency data sets.

 All old addresses that the person has lived at over the years give the name-matched person an address to work through to the current day, many datasets will link the addresses right through to the current day so this is a very important piece of a jigsaw puzzle.

 3. Social media